2022 Texas Solar Incentives Guide (Tax Credits, Rebates & More)

 Texas Net Metering Programs

-Net energy metering (NEM), or net metering, allows customers to feed the excess energy generated by their solar panels back to the grid in exchange for energy credits from their local utility company.
-As most solar energy systems generate more energy than can be used during the day, this incentive provides homeowners additional savings on their electricity bills and lowers the demand for grid-supplied electricity in the region.
+Net energy metering (NEM), or net metering, allows customers to feed the excess energy generated by their solar panels back to the grid in exchange for energy bill credits from their local utility company.
+As most solar energy systems generate more energy than can be used during the day, this solar buyback program provides homeowners additional savings on their electricity bills and lowers the demand for grid-supplied electricity in the region.

 There is no statewide net metering program in Texas — eligibility will depend on your local utility company or municipality.
 Many utilities in the state offer NEM, such as American Electric Power (AEP), CPS Energy, Green Mountain Energy, El Paso Electric, TXU Energy in Dallas and more.
 To check for net metering in your area, we recommend checking out the Database of State Incentives for Renewables & Efficiency (DSIRE).